BorderOfBordom/BorderOfBordom.github.io/index.md

 <h3>What have I done outside of school?</h3>
 <ul>
   <li>While outside of school, I enjoy playing tennis and have been playing it for over 5 years.</li>
   <li>I also enjoy drawing on my free time.
-I usually enjoy drawing landscapes and small items I can find around my house.</li>
+I usually enjoy drawing landscapes and trying out different styles of art.</li>
 </ul>